October 16, 2025

 These gains extend far beyond cost control, supporting a healthier, more resilient workforce.

-Predict delivers preventative care at a 4.4x ROI
+Predict delivers preventive care at up to 5x ROI

 Sword Predict uses advanced AI to identify members at risk of developing costly conditions or requiring surgery up to eight months in advance.⁷